lorebooks-wiki/homepage/docs/index.md

 # Welcome to the Community Lores!

-**Community Lores** is where different documentation and wikis are combined into one place, written in Markdown and without ads, tracking, and Google Analytics
+**Community Lores** is where different documentation and wikis are combined into one place, written in Markdown and without ads, tracking, and Google Analytics (We use our own instance of Ackee with detailed tracking enabled (OS, screen size, etc.), but no PII will be collected nor we're not interested in spying on you elsewhere.
+We only use these signals to better understand our traffic.)

 ## Directory